June 26, 2022

 Self-care is critical to establishing and maintaining mental health.
 It’s important to find what works best for you, but some common forms of self-care include:

-A mental relapse can happen to anyone in recovery.
 However, it does not have to be followed by a physical relapse.
 Once you recognize what is happening, you can take steps to correct your thinking patterns to avoid falling back into the maladaptive cycle of addiction.
 Coping skills, like self-care, are a critical part of abstinence because they motivate you to continue combatting the triggers, cravings, and intrusive thoughts.
 You can heal from the effects of substance use disorder as well as co-occurring conditions.
 The treatment programs at Vanity Wellness Center will provide you with the necessary tools to keep yourself moving forward in recovery.
 We offer a variety of programs and therapies designed to give you the tools you need to stay on track even during difficult moments.
 To learn more or speak with an intake specialist, call us today at (866) 587-1737.